azharlabs/papert-code/docs/cli/commands.md

 ### Built-in Commands

 - **`/bug`**
-  - **Description:** File an issue about Qwen Code.
-By default, the issue is filed within the GitHub repository for Qwen Code.
+  - **Description:** File an issue about Papert Code.
+By default, the issue is filed within the GitHub repository for Papert Code.
 The string you enter after `/bug` will become the headline for the bug being filed.
 The default `/bug` behavior can be modified using the `advanced.bugCommand` setting in your `.papert/settings.json` files.

 - **`/clear`** (aliases: `reset`, `new`)
   - **Description:** Clear conversation history and free up context by starting a fresh session.
 Also clears the terminal output and scrollback within the CLI.